saurabbh14/Multilevel_1D-TDSE/documentation/TEST_DOC.md

 ```
 After the calculation is complete, the output data will be stored in `output_data` directory.
 Here are some plots of the generated data after the test.

+**NOTE:** If you encounter any anomolous results or behaviour while execution/run, we suggest to remove the entire output directory (`rm -r output_data/`) and start a new run again.

 ## Potential Energy Surfaces Check
 First, let's see what were the input potetial surfaces.
 We plot the data in `output_data/H2+_BO.dat_read.out`.
 There are three columns: R(a.u.), Ground state g0(a.u.), First Excited state g1(a.u).